Therapists in Stadium, Richmond, VA

 Psychologist, PhD

 As a psychologist there is nothing I love more than helping people who are ready to learn new ways of coping to make meaningful changes in their lives!
 I have three areas of expertise.
-I provide private, specialized, and personalized Cognitive-Behavioral and Mindfulness-Based therapies for anxiety and depression.
+I provide private, specialized, and personalized Cognitive-Behavioral and Mindfulness-Based therapies for anxiety, depression, ADHD, and PTSD.
 I am passionate about working with LGBTQ+ adults in therapy to create an affirming, therapeutic space for working on LGBTQ+ specific or general mental health concerns, such as anxiety or depression.
 I love helping transgender adults develop a healthy, positive identity as a trans person and navigate transition.

 Paul Willson